Northeastern United States: Formation of the United States of America

 The idea of an independent United States of America, with the designs of its government would be created primarily in the Northeast in a series of declarations, constitutions, and documents.
 The Continental Congresses would meet in Philadelphia, which would produce the Declaration of Independence and the Articles of Confederation.
 Following the American Revolution, the capital of the newly formed United States would move around in the states of Pennsylvania, New Jersey, and New York.
-It would remain in New York City from 1785 until 1790, when it would move to Philadelphia.
-It would finally move to a new location in Washington D.C. in 1800.
-The Constitutional Convention would be held in Philadelphia to draft the new United States Constitution in 1787.
+It was based in New York City from 1785 until 1790, when it was moved to Congress Hall in Philadelphia, where it remained for a decade, until 1800, when the construction of the new national capital of Washington, D.C. was completed.

+The Constitutional Convention was held in Philadelphia, where the new United States Constitution was drafted in 1787.
 6 of the first 13 states to ratify the new constitution would be in the Northeast, with the last of the original 13, Rhode Island, ratifying the constitution in 1790.
 Vermont would be admitted in 1791 as the 14th state.
 The first Congress would convene in Federal Hall in New York City in March 1789.

 Early and mid-19th century

 Following the revolution the Northeast would see small skirmishes like the Whiskey Rebellion in western parts of Pennsylvania.
 Many northeastern states would continue trading with the British and other European powers.
 Tensions between the United States and Europe (specifically Britain) would sour in the lead up to the War of 1812.

-This would cause certain trade merchants to meet in Hartford to propose succeeding from the United States.
+This caused certain trade merchants to meet in Hartford to propose seceding from the United States.
 The War of 1812 would see less fighting in the Northeast and instead more fighting in western and southern areas.
 A failed invasion of Canada and the occupation of Maine would be some of the major conflicts during the war.
 The war would end in 1815 and most of the Northeast has not seen any major conflict since then.